Halymenia

 be quite large.

-sp).
-Some are flat with feathered edges.
+Features: Texture slippery.
+Some are flat with feathered

-Others have branching forms with a broad
+edges.
+Others have branching forms with a broad flat central 'stem'

-flat central 'stem' from which arise finer branches.
-Spots and bumps
+from which arise finer branches.
+Spots and bumps on the seaweed may

-sheet red seaweed (Halymenia maculata) is more leathery.
+(Halymenia maculata) is more leathery.

 Although each clump of Halymenia red seaweed can be large, these seaweeds